ibmdb/node-ibm_db/APIDocumentation.md

 > `ibm_db` supports only ODBC/CLI Driver keywords in connection string: https://www.ibm.com/docs/en/db2/11.5?topic=odbc-cliodbc-configuration-keywords

-> Do not use keyworkds like `sslConnection=true` in connection string as it is a JDBC connection keyword and ibm_db ignores it.
+> Do not use keywords like `sslConnection=true` in connection string as it is a JDBC connection keyword and ibm_db ignores it.
 Corresponding ibm_db connection keyword for `sslConnection` is `Security` hence, use `Security=SSL;` in connection string instead.